msimerson/mail-dmarc/README.md

     a. the header_from domain exists
     b. the header_from domain publishes a DMARC policy
-    c. if a policy is found, does the message conform?
+    c. does the message conform to the published policy?

 # METHODS